fbpx

 Within 24 hours of closing

 The final walkthrough is the buyer’s last chance to see the property before closing.
 They will ensure the property is still in the same condition and check that you have made any fixes negotiated during attorney review.
-You can read more about preparing for the final walkthrough here.

 Closing